Reasons For Your Child’s Puffy Gums

 Malnutrition

-Nutrients support every function and every part of your body, including your teeth and gums.
-Although we may often not realize it, vitamin deficiencies can cause a variety of havoc in the body, including gum problems.
+Nutrient deficiencies play a significant role in overall health and particularly impact the health of your gums.
+Not getting enough nutrients can lead to a range of oral health issues.
 For example, vitamin C deficiency (aka scurvy), can lead to gum disease, loss of teeth, and swelling of the gums.

 Swollen Gums With Braces